PritK99/data-structures-and-algorithms/Graphs/README.md

 Another example is social networks.
 For eg. if you are a friend with someone, that is a symmetric relation, but if you are follower of a certain celebrity (say emma watson) , that becomes a one way relation.

+## DAG - Directed Acyclic graph

+A DAG is simply a Directed graph with no cycles.
+Hence, we can linearly order DAGs.

+This linearly ordering of DAGs is called as Topological sorting.

+The above graph is also a DAG, and hence when we sort it, we know we have to first Wake up, take a shower, dress up and then go to work.
+This is the linear order.

+Also, since a DAG can always be linearly ordered, It has a source and a sink node.

+<a href = "https://www.gatevidyalay.com/tag/connected-graph-definition/" alt="Referance to several types of graph">Click Here</a> to learn about several types of graph in detail.

 # Traversal